-When your blood oxygen level is low, the organs in your body are receiving less oxygen which can negatively impact their bodily function.
+What is hypoxemia?
+It’s a term that you may hear at your doctor’s appointment and it refers to low blood oxygen levels.
+When you have low blood oxygen levels, the organs in your body are receiving less oxygen which can negatively impact their bodily function.

 Oxygen is a gas that is vital to human life.
 It is one of the gases that is found in the air we breathe.
 If you have a chronic lung disease limiting the effectiveness of your lungs, you may need supplemental oxygen for your organs to function normally.